Reflections on the Restorative Function in Supervision

 restorative function in supervision

-In a previous article, Nick Bolton, founder of ICCS, has described the three core functions of coaching supervision.
+In a previous article, I described the three core functions of coaching supervision.

-In it, he details Inskipp and Proctor’s well-known framework that categorises supervision as serving three purposes:
+In it, I detailed Inskipp and Proctor’s well-known framework that categorises supervision as serving three purposes:

 • Formative